Brussel sprouts are one of those good for you foods that we should all be eating more of.

 The problem is that this vegetable can get a bit dry and well, if you are not a cabbage or brussels sprouts lover – then convincing yourself to eat them can be a chore.

 A more shall we say “modern” way of making this vegetable a bit more palatable is to shred them before cooking.
-This gives it the consistency of a slaw or salad and mixed with the right flavorings, the brussels sprouts can actually morph into a delicious side dish.
+This gives it the consistency of a slaw or salad and mixed with the right flavorings, the brussel sprouts can actually morph into a delicious side dish.

 But if you prefer something closer to fresh, buy yourself a large stalk with the sprouts still attached and follow these instructions for shredding brussels sprouts yourself.